-To celebrate one of our favourite childhood shows turning 60 this year, we're taking a look back at all of the presenters, iconic moments and of course, the famous Blue Peter pets, revealing some interesting facts you may not have known about the show and its presenters!
+Blue Peter was one of our favourite childhood shows, seeing as it's turning 60 this year, we're taking a look back at all of the Blue Peter presenters, iconic moments and of course, the famous pets, revealing some interesting facts you may not have known about the show and its presenters!

 Blue Peter gets a new badge